Samsung/tizen-docs/docs/application/web/get-started/tv/first-samsung-tv-app.md

 When you are developing a more complex application, you can take advantage of the [Web tools included in Tizen Studio](../../../tizen-studio/web-tools/index.md) to ease the tasks of creating functionality and designing the application UI.

 <a name="create"></a>
-## Create a Project
+## Create a project

 The following example shows you how to create and configure a basic Samsung TV Web application project in Tizen Studio.
 An application project contains all the files that make up an application.

-To create the application project:
+To create the application project, follow these steps:

 1. Launch Tizen Studio.